 Atlas Disposal is hard at work helping customers comply with GHG reduction goals like those set forth in AB 32 and AB 1826.
-What started as a boutique collection for restaurants in the downtown area of Sacramento has grown to full service collection and closed loop zero waste solution for the businesses who have 8 cubic yards or more of organic waste.
-Soon, customers who generate 4 cubic yards or more will need help complying with the landfill ban on organics and Atlas stands at the ready to move more organics into clean burning renewable fuel.
-The 4th Annual Composting Conference - Waste Expo What happens in California does not stay in California We look forward to floor show to see the latest and greatest in composting and anaerobic digestion and fleet technology.
-"The California Ban with a Plan - GHG Model Goes Global" by Evan Edgar will be in the Keynote session, and Neil Edgar will moderate the next AD session featuring Eric Herbert of ZeroWaste Energy and will be on the Policy Panel later that day.
+What started as a boutique collection for restaurants in the downtown area of Sacramento has grown to full service collection and closed-loop zero waste solution for the businesses who have 8 cubic yards or more of organic waste.
+Soon, customers who generate 4 cubic yards or more will need help complying with the landfill ban on organics and Atlas Disposal stands at the ready to move more organics into clean-burning renewable fuel.